-On 16 March 2021, the Group acquired an additional 49% of the shares and voting interests in Orient UNB Takaful PJSC ("Orient UNB").
-As a result, the Group's equity interest in Orient UNB increased from 35% to 84%, obtaining control of Orient UNB.
+On 16 March 2021, the Group acquired an additional 49% of the shares and voting interests in Orient Takaful PJSC.
+As a result, the Group's equity interest in Orient Takaful PJSC increased from 35% to 84%, obtaining control of Orient Takaful PJSC.

-From the date of acquisition, Orient UNB contributed gross written premium of AED 332,096 thousand and profit after tax of AED 14,378 thousand to the Group's results.
+From the date of acquisition, Orient Takaful PJSC contributed gross written premium of AED 332,096 thousand and profit after tax of AED 14,378 thousand to the Group's results.
 If the acquisition had occurred on 1 January 2021, management estimates that consolidated gross written premium would have been AED 401 million, and consolidated profit after tax for the period would have been AED 15 million.
 In determining these amounts, management has assumed that the fair value adjustments, determined provisionally, that arose on the date of acquisition would have been the same if the acquisition had occurred on 1 January 2021.
+Furthermore during April 2022 the Group acquired additional 11.87% share of non controlling interest (note iv).

-i Purchase consideration
+i Purchase consideration:

-During the last quarter of 2021, the valuation exercise was completed and the acquisition date fair value of net assets and non-controlling interests were changed from their provisional amounts to fair valued amounts as per ifrs 3 business combinations.
-As a result there was a negative good will to Orient Insurance of AED 18.3 million compared to the provisional amount of AED 17.8 million.
+During the last quarter of 2021, the valuation exercise was completed and the acquisition date fair value of net assets and non-controlling interests were changed from their provisional amounts to fair valued amounts as per IFRS 3 Business Combinations.
+As a result there was a negative goodwill to Orient Insurance of AED 18.3 million compared to the provisional amount of AED 17.8 million.

 The purchase consideration (also referred to as "purchase price") of the acquisition has been allocated to the assets acquired and liabilities assumed using their valuation fair values at the acquisition date.
-The computation of the purchase consideration and its allocation to the net assets of Orient UNB - based on their respective fair values as of 16 March 2021 is presented below.
+The computation of the purchase consideration and its allocation to the net assets of Orient Takaful PJSC-based on their respective fair values as of 16 March 2021 is presented below.